franchsli/whatsapp_clone_django/README.md

 ## DO RIGHT NOW

-- Implement messages edition and deletion in real time for both users.
+- Implement messages edition in real time for both users.
-  (Right now only the sender UI is updated when the message is either deleted or updated)
+  (Right now only the sender UI is updated when the message is updated)
+  - Make it so the edited message shows that is edited (like in Whatsapp [add 'edited' field in message model to do this])
 - Think if it's possible to implement an Exception in tools.py get_contact_in_chat function.
 - **OPTIMIZE REQUESTS**:
   - Re think if consumers should create contacts or create another consumer for that (i don't think so).....
 - Modify the messages HTML and style to display the 'read' icon and the hour from the date.
-- Make it so when a message gets updated or deleted, the other user will be able to see the message edition.
-  - When the message is updated or deleted, IT MUST reload the chat for both of the users (if they have displayed the chat obviously) (add 'edited' field in message model to do this)
 - Test all statuses features.
 - Test if edit/delete contact and delete chat works in any case (even right click).
 - Restrict chat views (check if the request method is the correct one if not, raise an error).